Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: DISCUSSION

 \subsection{Limitations}

-The experiment conducted in this study used an underground parking lot, which varied from the general traffic environment.
-Particularly, other pedestrians, vehicles, and crosswalks, among others, were present.
-Furthermore, this study only used a text-based eHMI design for hypothesis testing.
-The use of other types of eHMI, such as icons and colored light bars, has the potential to provide participants with a different psychological experience.
+Although this study focused on verifying the influence of eHMI pre-instruction on pedestrians' subjective perceptions and walking behavior, the use of other types of eHMI, such as icons and colored light bars, has the potential to provide participants with a different interaction experience than the text-based eHMI used in this experiment.

-Moreover, the effects of eHMI and the pre-instruction on participants' walking behavior were discussed in this study.
-Although each participant rested for approximately one minute after each trial, the participants’ fatigue from repeated testing could not be disregarded.
+Using a within-subject experimental design helps evaluate the impact of eHMI pre-instructions on participants' psychological and behavioral responses when interacting AVs.
+However, as reasons discussed in Section \ref{sec:order}, each participant experiences a fixed sequence of scenarios, which may introduce potential order effects on the results.

-All participants were Japanese, thus the cultural influences on the experimental results, \ie their subjective feelings and walking behaviors, also could not be disregarded.
+Furthermore, cultural influences on the experimental results cannot be disregarded, as all participants were Japanese.
+Although the participants' age range is from 23 to 68 years old, the results may not generalize to other age groups, such as children or people over 70 years old.